 Securing your camera and microphone

-If you click “Cancel,” you could easily change that later on your Mac.
+If you click Cancel, you could easily change that later on your Mac.
 You can check what apps are allowed to use your camera and allow or block access at any time.
-And here’s how to do that.
+Keep on reading to learn how.

 How to manage your camera permissions